 The STDF has developed a framework to help inform and improve SPS planning and decision-making processes.
 The P-IMA framework offers an evidence-based approach to inform and improve SPS planning and decision-making processes.
 It helps to link SPS investments to public policy goals including export growth, agricultural productivity, and poverty reduction.
 In the process, P-IMA encourages public-private dialogue, boosts transparency and accountability, and improves the economic efficiency of investment decisions.
 The P-IMA user Guide uses a multi-criteria decision analysis (MCDA) approach, as well as computer software (D-Sight) to help derive priorities.

-An STDF Briefing note provides a concise introduction to the P-IMA framework, explains the key principles behind the P-IMA approach and outlines the steps in applying the framework.
+An STDF Briefing provides a concise introduction to the P-IMA framework highlighting different country and regional experiences.
+It sets out the key benefits of using P-IMA and outlines the steps in applying it.

 The STDF organized an information session on the P-IMA framework on the margins of the SPS Committee on 16 March 2016.

-Ms Delilah Cabb (Belize Agricultural Health Authority) shared Belize's experience with the P-IMA framework.
+Delilah Cabb (Belize Agricultural Health Authority) shared Belize's experience with the P-IMA framework.
 This work enabled stakeholders to identify the real costs attached to some SPS capacity building options, direct investments to areas with best returns, and identify new sources of funding nationally for some SPS capacity-building needs.
-Ms Cabb highlighted how the P-IMA framework complemented the use of sector-specific SPS capacity evaluation tools (developed by OIE, IPPC and IICA) in Belize, and underscored the importance of involving national SPS experts.
-Based on Belize's successful experience, Ms Cabb provided useful feedback to delegates that may be interested in the applying P-IMA to prioritize SPS capacity building needs in their countries.
+She highlighted how the P-IMA framework complemented the use of sector-specific SPS capacity evaluation tools (developed by OIE, IPPC and IICA) in Belize, and underscored the importance of involving national SPS experts.
+Based on Belize's successful experience, she provided useful feedback to delegates that may be interested in the applying P-IMA to prioritize SPS capacity building needs in their countries.

 The STDF organized a workshop on "Prioritizing SPS Investments for Market Access" at the WTO in Geneva on 24-25 June 2013.